mzaintariqdev/blog-task/README.md

 8. Responsive for all screen till mobile view
 9. a Slug or individual page for every post on click to read more
 10. Pagination is implemented by creating a simple custom component
+11. a Loader when we featch the Posts from mock api
-11. Deployed on Vercel Here is the Link: https://blog-task-puce.vercel.app/
+12. Deployed on Vercel Here is the Link: https://blog-task-puce.vercel.app/

 This Project Video display: